martin7x7/Assignment24_1/README.md

 The following data preparation steps were performed:

 * The data were loaded for processing.
-* Basic information about numerical features was printed, showing the number of values, mean, standard deviation, minimum, and maximum values.
+* Basic information about numerical features was printed, showing the number of values, mean, standard deviation, minimum, and maximum values (table 1).
 <p align="center">
  <img src=images/numerical_feature_basic_info.png width=50%/>
  <br>
  <em>Table 1.
 Numerical feature information</em>
 </p>

 * Basic information about categorical features was printed, showing for each feature: the feature name, number of categories, number of records with the category “-”, number of records with the category “-/-”, the top 10 most frequently used categories, and the number of records per category.
+Table 2 and 3 shows the list of categorical features and also count of records with "none" values "-" and "-/-".

 <p align="center">
  <img src=images/categorical_feature_basic_info_1.png width=50%/>